sinfallas/tor-strong/README.md

 # tor-strong

 ![Status](https://api.travis-ci.org/sinfallas/tor-strong.svg)
-script to install tor + polipo + privoxy + dnsmasq
+Script to install tor + polipo + privoxy + dnsmasq

 ## How to use